-There will be a third season of Jane Espenson's webseries HUSBANDS.
-It will move to the CW's digital platform.
-Cheeks and Sean Hemeon will star.
-No indication yet if Alessandra Torresani, who played the couple's friend Hayley in the first 2 seasons, will participate in Season 3.
+Jane Espenson's webseries HUSBANDS has moved to the CW SEED.
+Cheeks and Sean Hemeon star, along with Alessandra Torresani as the couple's friend Hayley.
 Directed by Jeff Greenstein.
 HUSBANDS tells the story of a high-profile, newlywed gay couple.

 Joss Whedon is now on Twitter.
 Whedon's film, MUCH ADO ABOUT NOTHING, stars Amy Acker (Fred Burkle of Angel) and Alexis Denisof (Wesley Wyndam-Price in Buffy and Angel).
 It was shot in 16 days in Santa Monica, California.

 At Comic-Con 2012, Whedon said he would like to take Buffy the Vampire Slayer to Broadway as a stage production.
 I wonder if Alessandra Torresani can sing?
 (Wouldn't she make a great Buffy?